Aquatax/Universe-Maker/Readme.txt

 Current work is being made to have planets and moons and stars have realistic qualities eg. mass a tenth of earth but twice the gravity for planets and moons stars will eventually be divided into types (currently they have no qualities)

+the roman gods document was taken straight from wikipedia and it may be used if i want to give planets or stars names